christianpaquin/grovedb/merk-collab-demo/REFERENCE_BASED_OPS.md

 ## Recommendation

-✅ **Current pure reference-based implementation is production-ready!**
+✅ **Reference-based inserts and deletions are production-ready.**

 **Pros:**
-- Protocol is reference-based (Matt Weidner's design benefits)
+- Protocol is reference-based for every mutating operation (Matt Weidner parity)
-- Implementation is reference-based (no position conversion)
+- Server calls `InsertAfterKeyWithKey`/`UpdateValueByKey` directly (no positional conversion)
-- Deletions use UpdateValueByKey (no tree restructuring)
-- Zero-latency typing works perfectly
+- Zero-latency typing works: clients generate UUIDs locally and see immediate updates
-- Auditor can verify all operations
+- Auditor can verify all operations with positional proofs
-- All tests passing
+- Integration tests covering the full flow pass

+**Caveats:**
+- Browsers trust the server; proof verification happens in the auditor, not in the UI yet

 **Performance considerations:**
 - Position discovery is O(n) scan (acceptable for demo scale)